 If you want to become an awesome instructor using effective techniques that allow you to earn great money and become peerless then I’m your man.

 There is no contract to sign and I don’t do finance deals or sell you a franchise.
 You can quit any time you like with no fees or catches and there is nothing extra to pay if you fail exams.

 Taking ADI training is expensive and is a big step so here are some tips for you to consider when looking for training.

-See my page on ADI training scams for more details.
+See my page on the truth about being a driving instructor for more details.

 1) Do not be fooled by schools offering training for very low prices.
 They either hide extra charges or get the money back by signing you up to a franchise where you pay £200+ a week for months.
 You may have to pay these fees even if you fail the exams.

-It happens all the time; people fail part 3 or decide that being an instructor isn’t for them and they get a bill through the post for £3,000.
-That’s because you signed a contract agreeing to hire a car and be given work for 26 weeks (6 months) at £200 a week.
+It happens all the time; people fail part 3 or decide that being an instructor isn’t for them and they get a bill through the post for thousands of pounds.
+That’s because they signed a contract agreeing to hire a car and be given work for 26 weeks (6 months) at £200 a week.
 That comes to £5,200 for 6 months and you can be charged this whether or not you complete the course.